 - Severe loss (stress test): confidence level of 99.96% or a 10-year crisis

 - Considers 10,000 scenarios: historical (since 2002), quantitative and prospective

 - Looks at positions over multiple horizons

 Traders can learn the margining cycle and see examples of how CORE is used in the Risk Management section of the BM&FBOVESPA website.

-What Market Data Does B3 Make Available?
+Market Data Available From B3

 BM&FBOVESPA market participants can access real-time market data through authorized distributors of the exchange.
 Authorized distributors have different rights depending on the market segment they cover.